MarcelloDeidda/exercise-finder/README.md

 When sending a request to the API I have specified language filter, but the response contains some exercises in Spanish (saved with an English language index).
 To apply an ulterior filter, I would use a **language-detection library**.
 It might also be a good idea giving the user the choice of the language, to expand the user base.

 I would also add more testing, **mocking the API calls** and verifying the exercise list output.
 Due to restricted time I have hard-coded the muscle list in the test suite, but a better way would be to simulate the API call and make sure the UI matches the given muscle/exercise list.
+I would also add unit tests to check the helper and fetcher functions in /src/lib.

 ## Prerequisites